linkerd/website/linkerd.io/content/2-edge/reference/httproute.md

 +++
 title = "HTTPRoute"
-description = "Reference guide to HTTPRoute Resources."
+description = "Reference guide to HTTPRoute resources."
 +++

 `HTTPRoutes` can be attached (via `parentRefs`) to a